Enhance marketing intelligence with AI-integrated data

 Choosing the Right Method

-The choice of method depends on various factors, including the scale of the campaign, the available resources, and the specific questions that need answering:
+The choice of method depends on various factors, including the scale of the campaign, the available resources, and the specific questions that need answering.
+Here's a table that can help you settle on the right method.

 Frequently Asked Questions